Originally published on June 15, 2022

 7. How do you deal with small sample size issues?

-Because we calculate sample size based on our desired baseline conversion rate, confidence level, and minimum detectable effect, these are the factors to look at when your sample size is much smaller than you’d like.
+Because we based on our desired baseline conversion rate, confidence level, and minimum detectable effect, these are the factors to look at when your sample size is much smaller than you’d like.
 We might decide that an A/B test with less certain results is better than no test at all.

 If you haven’t discussed alternatives to A/B testing yet in your interview, weave them into your answer to show that you can think outside the box.